Sl1ckThread/SiakJover/README.md

    - The program will automatically open a browser window and try to log in using the credentials from `config.txt`.
    - It will then navigate to the course selection page and start selecting subjects based on the codes you provided.
    - If there are issues with logging in or finding subjects, the program will show error messages.
+   - After the codes have been selected, it will auto submit. `Currently disabled, you can enable it if you feel comfortable`

 ## Whatsupp with testground?